Aspekt1024/ClumsyBat/README.md

 A deceivingly cute and playful 2D side-scrolling avoidance game.
 Reminiscent of Flappy Bird, Clumsy Bat includes upgradeable abilities, a variety of obstacles, and RPG and story elements.
 Designed for touch-screen mobile devices (Android and Apple), the player uses touch gestures to control the character to get to the end of each level unscathed.
 Boss levels included.

 This is a product of two individuals:
-1. Dan Szabo - Programming, Design & Technical Artist
+1. Dan Szabo - Programmer, Designer & Technical Artist
-2. Scott Robinson - Artist
+2. Scott Robinson - Artist, Designer

 # Installation:
 1. Clone this repoistory and open in Unit3D (This was last built in Unity 2017.1.1f1, and should also work in Unity5)